Wilfrick/Hanab-Convention/Minimal Convention.md

 This is a list of actions to be taken, in order of importance.
 Once an action is selected no further actions are considered.

 1. Play a card that is marked as playable
-2. Clue the lowest rank playable card possible - in this case the front most touched card is the card selected, there is no notion of previously clued cards
+2. Clue the lowest rank unclued playable card possible - in this case the front most touched card is the card selected, there is no notion of previously clued cards
 3. Discard chop card.
-4. If somehow we are at 8 clues then try to clue an unplayable card (e.g. 1 if all 1s have been played, or R if all Reds have been played)
-5. Give a random clue
+4. Give a random clue to previous player
 ---

 This is a list of rules for how to mark cards with globally consistent flags - things like `being playable' or `being discardable' or `having been chop moved'.
 In this case we have very few such flags.